The shift: how biotech companies actually pick NYC lab space in 2026

 The bottom line: If you are a life sciences landlord, campus operator, medical-practice facility manager, or CRE broker with an NYC life sciences portfolio — you need to know what AI says about your buildings.
 Not next quarter.
 Before your next prospective tenant asks.

 This article gives you the framework.
-A Metricus report gives you the specific errors, exact source map, and prioritized actions for your life sciences real estate brand — across every major AI platform.
-One-time purchase from $99.
-No subscription required.
+A Metricus report gives you the specific errors, exact source map, and drop-in files (llms.txt, JSON-LD schemas, page copy) for your life sciences real estate brand — across the major AI platforms.
+One-time, $499.
+Delivered in 24 hours.
+Curated by AI experts.
+Useful report or refund.